 If you are accused of Penal Code 29800 felon in possession of a firearm, you need to consult with a criminal defense lawyer right away.
 A conviction can lead to severe penalties.
 Don't make any statements to police as you might make incriminating statements.

 To give readers a better understanding on the laws on felon in possession of a firearm, our Los Angeles criminal defense lawyers are providing an overview below.

 Definition of PC 29800 Felon in Possession of a Firearm

 California Penal Code 29800 defines the crime felon in possession of a firearm by stating it's unlawful for anyone with a prior felony offense conviction, misdemeanor crime of a carrying a firearm, or anyone deemed a habitual drug user, to own possess, use, store, receive, sell, or have a firearm in their care or custody.

 A “felon” is defined as anyone convicted of a felony crime in any state, or by any other government or country.
 This includes a conviction under federal law, or a similar California crime that could result in felony penalties, or sentenced to a federal facility for over 30 days, or fined more than $1,000, or both.

 A “habitual drug user” is any person who is an addict physically dependent on a drug.

 A “firearm” is any device designed for use as a weapon with a projectile expelled through the barrel by explosion, including pistols, rifles, revolvers, pistols, and a shotgun.
 It does not have to be loaded.

-Misdemeanor convictions that will qualify for prosecution under Penal Code 29800 include assault with a deadly weapon under Penal Code 245, brandishing a weapon under Penal Code 417, and certain California sex crimes.
+Misdemeanor convictions that will qualify for prosecution under Penal Code 29800 include assault with a deadly weapon under Penal Code 245, brandishing a weapon under Penal Code 417, openly carrying an unloaded firearm under Penal Code 26350 PC, and certain California sex crimes.